The Power of Telling Your Brand Story

 - Visuals.
 Photos, illustrations, graphics, infographics and other visuals can be a powerful way to share your story throughout your website and marketing materials.

 - Social media.
 Be sure to include your story in your social media bios and about sections.
 And, sharing your story should be a critical component to your regular interaction online.
+This can be anything from photos, videos or status updates about what makes your company special.

 - Media & blogger relations.
 Every time you give an interview or write a guest post, be sure to weave in your brand story.
 It will help you and the article be more memorable.